It’s about time I do my own Million Dollar Replicator review.

 5) The Identity Of The Owner Is Unknown

-According to the sales video, the Million Dollar Replicator has been born from the brilliant mind of a man called Michael Sachs.
+According to the sales video, the Million Dollar Replicator comes from the brilliant mind of a man called Michael Sachs.

 Hey, you’ll even have the chance to see him during the presentation!

-I’ll tell you - it goes straight to another page that offers the upsells.
+I’ll tell you where – to the page that offers the upgrades.

 Million Dollar Replicator Review – Who Will Have The Best Use Of The Product?

-Looking at the sales pitch and the whole marketing funnel, I can see clearly what type of audience the product is trying to target:
+Looking at the sales pitch and the whole marketing funnel, I can see clearly what type of audience the program is trying to target:

-Newbie marketers who have no working online experience and don’t know how to protect themselves yet.
+Million Dollar Replicator aims to attract newbie marketers with no experience who don’t know how to protect themselves yet.